diegomarquez/game-builder/README.md

 -Examples v4
     - Use HTML to add some on screen explanation of what is going on
-    - Or anything to make them look prettier.
-    - Some CSS to decorate the sorroundings?
-Maybe a Frame for the canvas.

 - Spike Performance Boost
     - Canvas caching